 Surgeons used to do the resection through the abdomen (called abdomino-perineal resection or APR).
 Today, the TME is most often performed with a low anterior resection (LAR), which typically allows the rectal sphincter to remain intact.

 The normal rectum acts as a holding area for stool.
-When an ultra low rectal resection and anastomosis are needed, the holding area is lost, leading to more frequent bowel movements and/or incontinence.
+When an ultra-low rectal resection and anastomosis are needed, the holding area is lost, leading to more frequent bowel movements and/or incontinence.
 To help this problem, the colonic J-pouch was developed.
 This procedure uses the remaining bowel to create a J-shaped pouch, which then acts as a new holding area for the stool.
-It is usually about 5-6 cm in length and reduces the number of bowel movements and incontinence.
+It is usually about 5-6 cm long and reduces the number of bowel movements and incontinence.

 Radiation and Chemotherapy

 Patients with stage II and III disease are at a high risk of recurrence and should be treated with chemotherapy and radiation.
 This can be done either pre-operatively (before surgery, also called neoadjuvant therapy) or in conjunction with post-operative therapy (after surgery, also called adjuvant therapy).